fbraem/mqweb/api/qmgr.md

 ---
 layout: default
 title: MQWeb &bull; QueueManagerController
-features: true
+api: true
 hideSidebar: true
 ---
 QueueManagerController
 ======================

-The first part of the URI must be `qmgr` to call the QueueManagerController.
+The second part of the URI must be `qmgr` to call the QueueManagerController.
 This controller can be used to get information from a queuemanager.

 ##Actions

-###index

-Name
-: index

-Type
-: HTML

-Parameters
-: + **queueManager**

-    The name of the queuemanager

-Example
-: `/qmgr/index/PIGEON`

-<div style="clear:both"> </div>

-Shows a dashboard page for a queuemanager

 ###inquire